 But in other patients, he says, emphysema destroys the lung throughout, so that the diseased organ resembles cotton candy rather than a beach ball.
-For these patients, the surgery is high-risk, with the 16 percent mortality rate.
+For these patients, the surgery is high-risk, with a 16 percent mortality rate.

 The Cleveland Clinic is one of 17 hospitals nationwide and the only one in Northeast Ohio participating in the study.
 Of the 66 patients in the clinic's trial, half were randomly assigned to the surgery group.
 Of the 33 surgery patients, two died from post-surgery complications.
 Neither of the dead patients was from the high-risk subgroup.

 Kirby says that patients go through a rigorous battery of tests to find out if they are good candidates for the lung surgery.
 Seventy-five percent of the people he operates on are on oxygen.